 1. patience is everything

-After going through airports, arguing with taxi drivers, stomaching small talk with someone who feels as uncomfortable as I do, I developed a patience I didn’t know I had the capacity for.
-The last six months have forced me to accept things as they are.
+After going through airports, arguing with taxi drivers, stomaching small talk with someone who feels as uncomfortable as I do, I developed a patience for which I didn’t know I had the capacity.
+The last three years have forced me to accept things as they are.
 Accepting delays, complications and human error in others has translated into patience for myself.
-More and more, I allow myself to make mistakes (which amazingly has resulted in making fewer mistakes), and I allow myself to just exist without to do list and deadlines in the forefront of my head.
+More and more, I allow myself to make mistakes (which amazingly has resulted in making fewer mistakes), and I allow myself to just exist without a to do list and deadlines in the forefront of my head.

 2. be present

 It’s always been very easy for me to become disabled by my anxiety and workload.
-In a effort to overcome these anxieties, I become consumed by planning and reviewing and preparing.
+In an effort to overcome these anxieties, I become consumed by planning and reviewing and preparing.
 Since becoming a nomad, nothing about my life feels routine anymore.
-I have been forced to stop and consider why I was letting my anxiety dictate my day.
-I stood in amazing places around the world, I decided to leave tomorrow’s problems for tomorrow and be present where and when I am.
+I have been forced to stop planning every detail of day simply because it’s impossible to do.
+And I considered why I was letting my anxiety dictate my day.
+As I stood in amazing places around the world, I decided to leave tomorrow’s problems for tomorrow and be present where and when I am.